Peer Effects in Consideration and Preferences

 \subsection{History Dependence and Own Past Choices}

-Along the paper, we assume that (at the moment of choosing) agents take into account only aggregate information about the choices of peers and ignore their own past choices.
-In this section, we relax these modelling restrictions.
+We have assumed that the choices made by a given agent are only affected by the current aggregate choices made by her peers and ignore her own past choices.
+We next extend the model by allowing that both the consideration and preferences of a given agent depend on the history of her own choices and those of her peers.
+As consideration probabilities can be 1, the dependence on past choices allows nontrivial dynamics in consideration sets.
+For instance, they may not change much over long periods.
+Thus, this extension allows us to accommodate, among others, persistence in consideration sets and choices ---see the discussion after Assumption~\ref{ass: A1} in Section~\ref{sec: model}.
+We use these ideas in our empirical application.

-Suppose that both the consideration and preferences of a given agent depend on the history of her own choices and those of her peers.
-Formally, let $\{t_{k}\}_{k=1}^{+\infty}$ be a random (increasing) sequence of time periods in which the clocks of different agents went off.
-Let $\mathbf{y}_{t_k}$ denote the configuration of choices in the network at $k$-th time period (at this moment the alarm clock of some agent went off).
-Given the history of choice configurations $h_t=(\mathbf{y}_{t_{k}})_{t_k<t}$, the probability that alternative $v$ is picked by Agent $a$ at time $t$ would be
+There are many ways in which history can be embedded into the model.
+We propose here a possibility that allows us to model an interesting situation (described below) and requires minimal extra notation.
+Let $\{t_{k}\}_{k=1}^{+\infty}$ be an (increasing) sequence of random time periods in which the clocks of different agents went off.
+Let $\mathbf{y}_{t_k}$ denote the configuration of choices in the network at the $k$-th time period (at this moment the alarm clock of some agent went off).
+As a result, we can encode the whole history of choice configurations before moment $t$ as $h_t=(\mathbf{y}_{t_{k}})_{t_k<t}$.
+Next, assume that the choice rules and consideration probabilities depend not only on choices made by peers at the moment at which the choice is revised but also on the whole history of choices $h_t$.
+Hence, given the history of choice configurations $h_t$, the probability that alternative $v$ is picked by Agent $a$ at time $t$ would be